redhat-partner-tech/partner-tech-days-sept2020/automate-everything/lab-guide-rhpds-section4.md

 There are three types of Tower Users:

-**Normal User:** Have read and write access limited to the inventory and projects for which that user has been granted the appropriate roles and privileges.
+**- Normal User:** Have read and write access limited to the inventory and projects for which that user has been granted the appropriate roles and privileges.

-**System Auditor:** Auditors implicitly inherit the read-only capability for all objects within the Tower environment.
+**- System Auditor:** Auditors implicitly inherit the read-only capability for all objects within the Tower environment.

-**System Administrator:** Has admin, read, and write privileges over the entire Tower installation.
+**- System Administrator:** Has admin, read, and write privileges over the entire Tower installation.

-#### Step 1
+#### Step 1 - Create User

 Let's create a user: